canyongbs/advisingapp/docs/decisions/0001-postgres-string-case-sensative-comparison.md

 ## Context and Problem Statement

-By default in Postgres, strings are compared case-insensative, meaning "ABC" != "abc".
+By default in Postgres, strings are compared case-sensative, meaning "ABC" != "abc".

-This is problematic when we NEED some things to be case-sensative.
-For example, if we need email addresses in the system to be unique and we want to consider "Example@email.com" to violate "example@email.com".
+This is problematic when we NEED some comparisons to be case-insensative.
+For example, if we need email addresses in the system to be unique and we want to consider "Example@email.com" to violate "example@email.com" in a unique index.

 Though there may be areas where this is managed ad hoc, there is a desire for there to be a general strategy for enabling this functionality